What does it mean by "STEM Certified, all-inclusive, project-based learning program"?

 What are the classes in the program?

-Our 2018-2019 9th graders are taking 3 credits: Science (Chemistry), Language Arts, and technology (Intro to Digital Technology)!
+Our current 9th graders are taking 3 credits: Science (Chemistry), Language Arts, and technology (Intro to Digital Technology or Foundations of Engineering)!
 In this year, we are focusing on their understanding of the 4 C's (Collaboration, Communication, Creativity and Critical Thinking) using structured project-based learning.
 Most of these students need to learn how to plan and manage their time individually and as teams, and we want them to use their creative side to demonstrate the Academic Knowledge Standards (AKS) in their own way.
 The differences between the CDAT9 Academy and the 9th Grade Academy: our teachers combine assignments into single creative projects, and our students take Intro to Digital Tech (IDT, not IBT) as a tool to express their Science and Language Arts.

-Our 10th graders take Biology (either regular or AP), Language Arts and World History (regular or AP).
-They will become specialists in their technology and begin to develop a professional portfolio of their work, while applying it to their Science or World History, using the skillset of Language Arts.
+Our 10th graders take Biology (either regular or AP), Language Arts and a tech class (AP CSP or Engineering Concepts, with some exceptions).
+They will become specialists in their technology and begin to develop a professional portfolio of their work, while applying it to their Science while using the skillset of their preferred technology and Language Arts.
 They will also work as a specialist in their teams, developing communication and collaboration skills that are demanded in the modern workplace.

 In the Fall of 2019, our 11th graders will not be assigned integrated curriculum, but will have a "Junior Capstone".
 This is intended to push students to develop authentic products using their interests and skills, over longer periods of time, to be publicly shown or even sold.
 We chose a Capstone course for their 11th grade because a Senior Capstone won't be useful for college applications, resumes, etc. This is a graded, documented process using the guidelines of an Independent Scientific Research course.